Progressive Socialist Party

 The Progressive Socialist Party (الحزب التقدمي الاشتراكي) is a left-wing political party in Lebanon.
-Its confessional base is in the Druze sect and its regional base is in Mount Lebanon Governorate, especially the Chouf District.
+Its confessional base is the Lebanese Druze and its regional base is in Mount Lebanon Governorate, especially the Chouf District.
 Founded by Kamal Jumblatt in 1949. the party was led by his son Walid Jumblatt between 1977 and 25 May 2023.
 On 25 June 2023 the son of Walid, Taymur Jumblatt, was officially consecrated as leader of the PSP.

+History

 Origins

-The PSP originated from members of several different leftist, Democratic socialist, and progressive sects.
+The PSP originated from members of several different leftist, Democratic socialist, and progressive movements.
 Initially, the party was advertised as a secular, progressive political party that also represented the Druzes.
 Jumblatt appealed to Druzes because of his position as zaim, to other Muslims who were disenchanted with the traditional political system, and to members of some other sects who were attracted by his secular and progressive rhetoric.
 By 1953 the PSP claimed some 18,000 adherents, and in the 1964 Chamber of Deputies it could count on as many as 10 deputies.
 Although initially promoting secularism, the party gradually adopted some religious Druze policies.
 By this time, the party was established as a party devoted to Druze representation and rhetoric, while still maintaining their progressive ideals.

 From 1951 through 1972 the party had between three and six deputies in parliament.